 Because figures aren’t publicly available it’s not possible to say where the rest of this money was spent, according to the Health Foundation think tank.
 It does say it’s likely that some was spent on talking therapies for adults with common mental health conditions.

-In previous years trusts have seen reductions in their income.
+In previous years many trusts saw reductions in their income.
 Between 40 and 50% of mental health trusts in England saw reductions in their budgets each year between 2012/13 and 2015/16.

 The mental health investment standard